 Liz is very active on the Hanford Advisory Board (HAB) where she is the chair of the Public Involvement and Communications Committee, encouraging a more strategic approach to public involvement at Hanford.
 Liz is also involved on the River and Plateau and Tank Waste Committees of the HAB.

 Liz helped launch Inheriting Hanford, a regional Hanford mentorship community, empowering young people to become dynamic participants in Hanford cleanup.

 She is a strong advocate of working collaboratively to address the problems posed by Hanford.
 Dealing with decades of contamination will require an intergenerational, multi-stakeholder approach.
 By building relationships, encouraging openness and trust and working to understand divergent points of view, the broader community of stakeholders will be better equipped to confront the uncertainties and challenges that face remediation efforts.

-Nikolas earned his B.A. in History from Walla Walla University (Senior Thesis: U.S. Dept. of Energy & Washingtonians: A Toxic Dose of Mistrust) and his J.D., cum laude, from Seattle University School of Law.
+Nikolas earned his B.A. in History from Walla Walla University and his J.D., cum laude, from Seattle University School of Law.
 While at SU Law, he served as Research & Technical Editor of the Seattle Journal for Social Justice.
 His publications include The Current State of Whistleblower Law in Europe: A Report by the Government Accountability Project.